aionnetwork/aion-docs/kernel/api/account.md

 # Account

 Here you'll find the API calls for querying the following information:

-* all client accounts
+- All client accounts
-* coinbase account
+- Coinbase account
-* account balance
+- Account balance
-* account transaction count
+- Account transaction count

 The final subsection contains code illustrating all of the above interactions.
 [block:api-header]